-- J.1.
-At the Autumn Statement on 17 November 2022 the Chancellor announced the introduction of a new business rates relief scheme for retail, hospitality, and leisure properties worth around £2.1 billion in 2023/24.
-This will support the businesses that make our high streets and town centres a success and help them to evolve and adapt to changing consumer demands. - J.2 The 2023/24 Retail, Hospitality and Leisure Business Rates Relief scheme will provide eligible, occupied, retail, hospitality, and leisure properties with a 75% relief, up to a cash cap limit of £110,000 per business.
+- G.1.
+At the Autumn Statement on 22 November 2023 the Chancellor announced the continuation of the rates relief scheme for retail, hospitality, and leisure properties for 2024/24.
+This will support the businesses that make our high streets and town centres a success and help them to evolve and adapt to changing consumer demands. - G.2 The 2024/25 Retail, Hospitality and Leisure Business Rates Relief scheme will provide eligible, occupied, retail, hospitality, and leisure properties with a 75% relief, up to a cash cap limit of £110,000 per business.